 You are in control and you can control what you want Google to collect from your activities online.
-In this article I will show you how you can take control of the data being collected by Google.
-Let’s get start with the browser, if you are a user of the Chrome Browser there are a few things you can do to protect your data.
+In this article, I will show you how you can take control of the data being collected by Google.
+Let’s get started with the browser, if you are a user of the Chrome Browser there are a few things you can do to protect your data.

 You can clean up your browsing history by Clear Browsing Data, you find the information here: